mijahauan/WWV-H-discrimination/README.md

 This script produces two products:
 1) a PNG of the WWV SNR, the WWVH SNR, and the ratio between the two.
-2) a CSV listing the WWV tone frequency, magnitude, and SNR, the WWVH tone freuquency, magnitude, and SNR and the ratio of the two SNRs.
+2) a CSV listing the WWV tone frequency, magnitude, and SNR;
+   the WWVH tone frequency, magnitude, and SNR;
+   and the ratio of the two SNRs.

+It requires the 'tone_sched_wwv.py' file in the same directory as the script to provide the schedule of expected tones.
+One defines the directory where the 1440 FLAC files reside in the main() function.
+You will have to ensure the libraries the script imports are available to your python3 interpreter.